dgaydukov/cert-aws/files/sa.md

 * long polling - wait till message got into queue, or polling timeout (by default 20 sec) expires (save SQS cost, cause reduce number of empty receives).
 It's better to always use this type of polling.
 Retention period - how long message stays in queue until removed by sqs.
 60 seconds - 14 days, default - 4 days.
 Visibility Timeout (0 sec - 12 hours, default - 30 sec) - once you app consume a message it becomes invisible to others.
 But until your app explicitly delete message, it won't be deleted.
+For fifo if message in visibility timeout, no other consumer can get second massage with same groupId.
+So we need to wait until message processed, after any consumer can process other messages of this group.
+So you got order but no guarantee who is going to process next message (can be any consumer).
 You can get twice same message if:
 * received message is not deleted during `VisibilityTimeout` (time during which you should handle message and delete it from queue), you can [read more](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html#changing-message-visibility-timeout)
 * `DeleteMessage` operation doesn't delete it on all nodes (since sqs is distributed system it may happen that one node was unavailable for short time and didn't get delete message, then it will deliver message again) - very rare